daveyarwood/blog.djy.io/src/_drafts/using-git-write-tree-to-cache-builds.md

   right away, using the cached build (because the content of the repo didn't change).

+* There is now a good blog post about by Julia Evans about `entr` that I can link to!

 # Comments?

 Reply to [this tweet][tweet] with any comments, questions, etc.!